AdobeDocs/workfront.nl-NL/help/quicksilver/planning/access/share-record-types.md

 1. (Facultatief) op **die toegang** heeft, selecteer van de volgende opties: <!--the Only invited people is supposed to be removed - rewrite this - according to Vahan-->

    * **slechts kunnen de uitgenodigde mensen tot** toegang hebben: U moet gebruikers, groepen, team, bedrijf, of baanrollen specificeren die u de mening met wilt delen.
    * **iedereen in de werkruimte kan** bekijken: Alle gebruikers die Mening of hogere toestemmingen aan de werkruimte hebben kunnen tot de mening toegang hebben.
-Dit is de standaardoptie.
+Dit is de standaardoptie. <!--rewrite this based on what Lilit says in the proof: At this point, once the inherited permissions are disabled, everyone in the workspace except workspace managers will have View permission to the record type because the "Everyone in the workspace can view"  setting cannot be changed. -->

 1. (Facultatief) breid **Geërfte toestemmingen** optie uit om gebruikers, teams, groepen, bedrijven, of baanrollen te bekijken die toestemmingen van de werkruimte erven.